Dying Light 2: Bloody Ties Review

 The DLC is a mixed bag, and I would say right off the bat it isn’t for everyone.
 If you are someone who didn’t enjoy Dying Light 2, then this DLC will surely not change your opinion of the game.
 The story is lackluster, the characters are dull, and while the first game didn’t excel much in this department either, it had really good gameplay to make up for it.

-Unfortunately, the gameplay of Dying Light 2 is a hit-or-miss most of the time and since the prime focus of this DLC is combat, it suffers pretty heavily in the gameplay department too.
+Unfortunately, the gameplay of Dying Light 2 is a hit-or-miss most of the time, and since the prime focus of this DLC is combat, it suffers pretty heavily in the gameplay department, too.
 If you are willing to look past some of the flaws in the gameplay, the arena is a pretty solid addition to the game.
-It serves as a good escape to blow off some steam after a hard day, slaughtering hordes of zombies and jumping over ledges and rooftops.
-Completing challenges provides another incentive to progress in the arena, and while the rewards can be lackluster at times, the new unlocked sidequests make up for it.

-This has been our Dying Light 2: Bloody Ties Review.
+This has been my Dying Light 2: Bloody Ties Review.
 While you’re here, consider checking out some of our other articles.

 - Tactics Ogre: Reborn Review